Jennifer Damiano

 Jennifer Damiano (born May 12, 1991) is an American actress and singer.
 She made her Broadway debut in 2006 as an ensemble member in the original production of Spring Awakening, and went on to originate the role of Natalie Goodman in the musical Next to Normal, for which she was nominated for the 2009 Tony Award for Best Actress in a Featured Role in a Musical, becoming one of the youngest nominees for the award at age 17.
 Her other Broadway roles include Mary Jane Watson in Spider-Man: Turn Off the Dark in 2011 and Jean in the 2016 musical American Psycho, in addition to a number of roles off-Broadway.

 Early life

 Damiano was born in White Plains, New York to Mark and Nancy Damiano.
-Her father, Mark, owns an amusement company, and her mother Nancy works at a hospital.
+Her father, Mark, owns an amusement company, and her mother Nancy works at Westchester Community College.
 When she was nine years old, she began taking voice lessons and joined a children's theatre, The Random Farms Kids' Theater, playing parts such as Dorothy Gale in The Wizard of Oz, the title role in Cinderella, Gertrude McFuzz in Seussical and Marion Paroo in The Music Man.
 As Damiano began her acting career, she stayed enrolled in her hometown's public high school, where she graduated in 2009.